Koror/SoccerMultiplayer/README.md

 Implemented a ball pool for optimization

-Implemented a room for choosing a color without connecting to the lobby
+Implemented a room for choosing a color
 ## Stack

 - Unity